• Alfred M. Hallmark

 Have - 17 Need - 1

-Named for Samuel Rhoads Fisher signer of the Texas Declaration of Independence.
-County seat is Roby.
+Fisher County is named for Samuel Rhoads Fisher, a signer of the Texas Declaration of Independence.
+The county seat is Roby.

 7th Decemeber, 2019 -One missing from the set, it's attainable.
 No new markers.